LukeNelsn/LukeNelsn.github.io/_posts/2022-06-16-welcome-to-my-portfolio.md

   min_height: "38vh"
   heading_style: "font-size: 4.25em; font-weight: bold; text-decoration: underline"
   subheading_style: "color: white"
-tags: jekyll theme yat
+tags: welcome markdown
 sidebar: []
 ---

 My name is Luke Nelson, a recent gruaduate from the Leeds School of Business.
 Here you will find examples and snippets of my previous projects and current work.
 Although I am a business student, I have always been interested in computers and the ability to leverage our tasks with them.

-This site is a constant work in progress, so please excuse any typos or errors in its development
+This site is a constant work in progress, so please excuse any typos or errors in it's development

+## Incoming Articles & Posts:

+* (Python) Wordle - play wordle in your terminal
+* (Python) Flags of the World Quiz - quiz your flag knowledge in your terminal
+* (Python) Python for Finance - Review and problem-solving mostly insprired by the Python for Finance writings (Yves Hilpisch)
+* (Python) Congressional Stock Picking / Algorythmic trading - Incorporating Python with QuantConnect along with outside data to generate stock picking decisions

+* (Personal) Favorite lessons and quotes from my best professors and professional mentors

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.